 Procedures Where a Party Alleges a Staff Person’s Breach of the Code

 If a person alleges that a College staff person has breached the Code in the course of a College investigation then the person with a concern should be directed to set out their concerns in writing to the Registrar.
 Any concerns relating to the breach of the Code by College staff in the course of a College investigation will be investigated and determined by the Registrar or his/her delegate.

-When the investigation is completed the Registrar will communicate in writing to the person who has raised concerns regarding the result of the investigation.
+When the investigation is completed the Registrar and where the Registrar is not available, the Assistant Registrar will communicate in writing to the person who has raised concerns regarding the result of the investigation.

 The Office of the Registrar will maintain all records relating to investigations of alleged breaches of the Code by College staff.